Wabash River

 The Wabash River /ˈwɔːbæʃ/ WAW-bash (Ouabache /fr/) is a 503 mi river that drains most of the state of Indiana, and a significant part of Illinois, in the United States.
 It flows from the headwaters in Ohio, near the Indiana border, then southwest across northern Indiana turning south near the Illinois border, where the southern portion forms the Indiana-Illinois border before flowing into the Ohio River.

 It is the largest northern tributary of the Ohio River and third largest overall, behind the Cumberland and Tennessee rivers.
 From the dam near Huntington, Indiana, to its terminus at the Ohio River, the Wabash flows freely for 411 mi The Tippecanoe River, White River, Embarras River and Little Wabash River are major tributaries.
-The river's name comes from a Miami word meaning "water over white stones", as its bottom is white limestone, now obscured by mud.
+The river's name comes from a Miami word meaning "water over white stones", as its bottom is white limestone, obscured by sediment.

 The Wabash is the state river of Indiana, and subject of the state song "On the Banks of the Wabash, Far Away" by Paul Dresser.
 Two counties (in Indiana and Illinois); eight townships in Illinois, Indiana, and Ohio; one Illinois precinct, one Indiana city, one Ohio town, two colleges, one high school, one canal, one former class I railroad, several bridges, and several avenues are named for the river while four US Navy warships are either named for the river or the numerous battles which took place on or near it.